-- 6. Plaintiff Illinois Opportunity Project is a 501(c)(4) social-welfare organization based in Chicago, Cook County, Illinois.
+- 7. Plaintiff Illinois Opportunity Project is a 501(c)(4) social-welfare organization based in Chicago, Cook County, Illinois.
 It seeks to promote the social good and common welfare by educating the public about policy that is driven by the principles of liberty and free enterprise.
-Though its activities are primarily focused on Illinois, it occasionally engages in issue advocacy in other states when the policies adopted there might have ripple effects on the policies it cares about in Illinois.
-Member disclosure laws are one such policy of great concern to IOP. - 7.
+Though Illinois is its home state, IOP engages in issue advocacy in different states across the country on issues of concern to its mission.
+Donor disclosure laws are one such policy of great concern to IOP. - 8.
 Defendant Steve Bullock is governor of the State of Montana and the issuing authority behind Executive Order 15-2018.
 He works in Helena, Lewis and Clark County, Montana.
-He is sued in his official capacity. - 8.
+He is sued in his official capacity.
 Defendant Meghan Holmlund is Chief of the State Procurement Bureau.
-Ms. Holmlund is the Montana Department of Administration official charged with overseeing the state's procurement laws and policies, including

-Executive Order 15-2018.
+Ms. Holmlund is the Montana Department of Administration official charged with overseeing the state's procurement laws and policies, including Executive Order 15-2018.
 See 18-4-221, MCA.
 Ms. Holmlund works in Helena, Lewis and Clark County, Montana.
 She is sued in her official capacity.